 C=1×10-6 MTgCO2e

+Any fuel pathway holder without an LRT-CBTS account that generates a deficit obligation under this section must register to create an LRT-CBTS account.
 Any pathway holder generating deficits following a verified CI exceedance must satisfy the compliance demonstration requirements of section 95485 of this subarticle.

 A pathway holder that meets the exemption criteria specified in subsection 95488.10(a)(7)(C) will not generate deficits under this subsection.